What are the 2 factors in food that can make a wine taste less fruity and more astringent, bitter, and acidic (read: make a wine taste "harder")?

 Think salad tossed in lemon vinaigrette with Sancerre.

-What happens on the palate if a dish high acidity is paired with a low-acid wine?
+What happens on the palate if a high-acid dish is paired with a low-acid wine?

 The wine will appear less fruity and potentially taste bitter/acrid.